pc9795/ds-algo-java/notes/geeks_for_geeks/ds/heap.md

 3. There are exactly kCi nodes at depth i for i-0,1....k
 4. The root has degree k and children of root are themselves Binomial trees with order k-1, k-2,..0 from left to right

-**Binomial Heap** -> Set of binomial trees where each binomial tree follows min heap property.
+**Binomial Heap** -> Set of binomial trees where each binomial tree follows min geeks_for_geeks.heap property.
 And there can be at most one binomial tree of any degree.

-A binomial heap with n nodes has the number of Binomial trees equal to the number of set bits in the binary representation of n.
+A binomial geeks_for_geeks.heap with n nodes has the number of Binomial trees equal to the number of set bits in the binary representation of n.

 **Fibonacci Heap**